static-frame/static-frame/doc/source/articles/upgrade.rst

 No. 7: Dates are not Nanoseconds
 __________________________________________________________________

 Pandas models all date or timestamp values as NumPy ``datetime64[ns]`` (nanosecond) arrays, regardless of if nanosecond-level resolution is practical or appropriate.
-This has the amusing side-effect of creating a "Y2262 problem" for Pandas: dates beyond 2262-04-11 cannot be expressed.
+This has the result of creating a "Y2262 problem" for Pandas: dates beyond 2262-04-11 cannot be expressed.
 While I can create a ``pd.DatetimeIndex`` up to 2262-04-11, one day further and Pandas raises an error.

 >>> pd.date_range('1980', '2262-04-11')
 DatetimeIndex(['1980-01-01', '1980-01-02', '1980-01-03', '1980-01-04',